lenala/azure-gradle-plugins/README.md

 ## Web App on Linux

-`appServiceOnLinux` block should be specified, with the values:
+`appService` block should contain the values:

 Name | Value
 ---|---